pylandtemp/pylandtemp/README.md

 import numpy as np
 from pylandtemp import split_window

-# lst_method and emissivity_method are keys pointing to the chosen algorithms you want to you.
+# lst_method and emissivity_method should point to keys of chosen algorithms for temeprature and emmisivity, respectively
 # Keys for available algorithms are presented in the next section

 # tempImage10 is a numpy array of band 10 brightness temperature